liferay/liferay-docs/develop/new-articles/adts/01-implementing-application-display-templates.markdown

 -->

 [Application Display Templates](/discover/portal/-/knowledge_base/6-2/using-application-display-templates)
-(ADTs) provide--the ability to add custom display settings to your portlets from the portal.
+(ADTs) provide--the ability to add custom display templates to your portlets from the portal.
 This isn't actually a new concept in Liferay.
-In some portlets (e.g., *Web Content*, *Documents and Media*, and *Dynamic Data Lists*), you can already add as many display options (or templates) as you want.
+Some portlets (e.g., *Web Content* and *Dynamic Data Lists*),already had templating capabilities that allowed users to add as many display options (or templates) as you want.
 Now you can add them to your custom portlets, too.
 The figure below shows what the Display Template option looks like in a portlet Configuration menu.

 ![Figure 1: By using a custom display template, your portlet's display can be customized.](../../images/adt-dropdown.png)